A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Hypotheses

-One recent experiment \cite{16} shows that pseudogap phase is not a crossover region but an independent phase precisely linked with $T^{*}$.
-Another recent experiment \cite{17} indicates that onset of pseudogap phase is abrupt when temperature traverses $T^{*}$.
+Recently, two experiments together imply a phase-transition taking place at $T^{*}$.
+One experiment \cite{17} shows that pseudogap phase is not a crossover region but an independent phase precisely linked with $T^{*}$.
+Another experiment \cite{18} shows that onset of pseudogap phase is abrupt when temperature traverses $T^{*}$.
 Above two experiments together imply that a phase-transition takes place at $T^{*}$ and a new electronic state hides itself in the pseudogap phase.
-We think this new electronic state is just RVB state and $T^{*}$ is a critical temperature of RVB phase.
-And above two experiments also imply that Anderson theory A, the pseudogap state is a RVB state, is reasonable.
+The findings of two experiments also imply that Anderson theory A---the pseudogap state is a RVB state---is reasonable, in which the RVB state is just the hidden electronic state and $T^{*}$ is just the phase-transition temperature.

-The picture that RVB state coexists with high-temperature superconducting state is supported strongly by that pseudogap exists clearly in the overdoped region \cite{18}.
+There is a further proof about the propose that RVB state is a background of superconducting state.
+Recently,the picture that RVB state coexists with high-temperature superconducting state is supported strongly by that pseudogap exists clearly in the overdoping region \cite{19}.
 If two states coexist, it means that one state lies likely in bottom and becomes a background of another state.
 We suppose that RVB state is located at bottom and is a background of superconducting state below $T_{c}$.
 Thus, high-temperature superconducting state has two backgrounds: one is crystal lattice background and another is the RVB background.

-The hypothesis of RVB background can explain following experimental observation.
-One group, led by Zheng \cite{19}, found pseudogap still exists in the $T \rightarrow 0$ limit when a strong magnetic field destroys high-temperature superconducting state.
+The hypothesis of RVB background can explain an experiment observation.
+Zheng \textsl{et al.} \cite{20}, found pseudogap still exists in the $T \rightarrow 0$ limit when a strong magnetic field destroys high-temperature superconducting state.
 According to Anderson theory A, pseudogap is a signal of RVB state existence.
-If RVB state is a background of superconducting state below $T_{c}$, it can explain Zheng's experimental observation.
+If RVB state is a background and located at bottom of superconducting state below $T_{c}$, it can explain Zheng \textsl{et al.}'s experiment observation.